kiste1995/Manual_Model_C/docs/source/operate/gui/Navigate Way Points.rst

 .. thumbnail:: /_images/start_gui/naviwaypoints.png

 - After selecting name3, press the start button.
+The start button is disabled, and the stop button is enabled.

-- The start button is disabled and the stop button is enabled.
+- When you arrive at your destination, the start button is enabled and the stop button is disabled.

-- It is displayed in the message box, and the LED color under the navi changes to blue.
+- It is displayed in the message box.

 ------------------------------------------------------------------------------------------------------